 We also appreciate the public safety measures included in the operating budget.
-This includes a \$10 million grant program to local law enforcement agencies across the state to implement or enhance bodyworn camera programs, including the body cameras themselves and other associated expenses.
+This includes a \$10 million grant program to local law enforcement agencies across the state to implement or enhance bodyworn camera programs, including the acquisition of body cameras and the ongoing expenses.
 There are still great needs to help equip and support local law enforcement agencies with this proven transparency and accountability measure.
 We also support the proposed \$8 million in flexible grant funding to help reduce violent crimes through state and local law enforcement agencies, as well as the \$1 million to support state and local law enforcement agencies in recruiting and hiring new peace officers.
 We know that an increase in violence has been a tragic byproduct of this pandemic and we must do more to support our communities and promote an equitable recovery.

-One such effort that could be significant is the development of proposed to provide funding support for enforcement training across Ohio.
+One such effort that could be significant is a proposal to provide funding support for enforcement training across Ohio.
 Since last summer, we have been working to support our communities as they considered ways to improve policing practices and enhance trust between residents and our law enforcement professionals.
 The patchwork of police training across the state could be greatly enhanced by an increase in state and local cooperation and dedicated funding support.
 We have been working with our local government association partners, the Ohio Municipal League, the Ohio Association of Chiefs of Police and others to address issues of equity and improved police training.
 We support efforts to adequately fund the Law Enforcement Assistance Fund and other measures that will support improved training opportunities for local law enforcement agencies.
+To that end, we are pleased that the House Passed version of the bill includes provisions to create a training pilot program through the Attorney General's office.
+The bill also includes a \$15 million appropriation to fund the pilot program.
+We encourage the Ohio Senate to support this program and continue to evaluate best practices around police training.

 Thank you again for the opportunity to provide input on the proposed state operating budget.
-I would be happy to take any questions.